bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 For example, function/method parameters by default will happily accept NoneType objects (as they should).
 However in the vast majority of cases methods aren't designed to deal with None, resulting in the familiar "*TypeError: 'NoneType' object has no attribute [foo]*" exceptions.
+This is sort of Python's version of a null reference exception.
 You could litter your code with if <variable> blocks, but those are ugly.

-Frequently people ignore the possibility of None with the rationale that the code will break anyway and some exception will be thrown somewhere.
+Typically people ignore the possibility of None with the rationale that the code will break somewhere anyway and some exception will be thrown somewhere.
 However we want to fail as early as possible, and Runtime Type Checking helps to make sure that parameter assumptions are enforced.